The Donmar Warehouse's all-female Shakespeare Trilogy was broadcast on BBC Four and on BBC iPlayer

-The Trilogy, staged by Donmar Warehouse to great acclaim, features an entirely female cast, with actors playing the roles of prisoners attending a drama group, performing in three of Shakespeare’s most famous plays - Julius Caesar, Henry IV and The Tempest.
+The Trilogy, staged by Donmar Warehouse to great acclaim, featured an entirely female cast, with actors playing the roles of prisoners attending a drama group, performing in three of Shakespeare’s most famous plays - Julius Caesar, Henry IV and The Tempest.

 The piece depicts the catastrophic consequences of a political leader's extension of powers beyond the remit of the constitution.
 As Brutus (Harriet Walter) wrestles with his moral conscience over the assassination of Julius Caesar (Jackie Clune), Mark Antony (Jade Anouka) manipulates the crowd through subtle and incendiary rhetoric to frenzied mob violence.